EB-2 NIW Denials Now Outpace EB-1A: Recent USCIS Trends

 While it’s too early to say whether this trend will persist all year, Q1 data often alludes to how USCIS plans to adjudicate cases in the months ahead.

-If you’re thinking about applying for an EB-1A or EB-2 NIW, Manifest Law is here to guide you through it.
+If you’re trying to decide between applying for an EB-1A or EB-2 NIW, Manifest Law is here to guide you through it.
 We help professionals, founders, and researchers turn their work and achievements into strong, well-organized petitions that meet today’s stricter USCIS standards.
 From figuring out the best path to gathering the right evidence and telling your story clearly, we’re with you at every step.

 Request a free consultation with Manifest Law today.